mfractor/xamarin-forms.migrating-list-view-to-collection-view/part-three-interactivity.md

 ## Introduction

-Now that we've migrated our user interfaces to `CollectionView`, let's have a look at user interaction.
+Now that we've migrated our user interfaces to `CollectionView`, let's have a look at user interaction by adding cell selection, tap navigation, swipe context actions, and pull to refresh.

 ## Cell Selection